Published: December 31, 2020 • Updated: February 26, 2026

 4. Foundation Wall Cracks

 Even hairline cracks in foundation walls create pathways for water intrusion.
-Over time, hydrostatic pressure forces water through these openings, creating challenges for wet crawlspace repairs.
+Over time, hydrostatic pressure forces water through these openings, creating pathways for ongoing moisture intrusion.

 How to Fix